 It’s very important to have open communication with your children so they feel like they can talk to you about their difficulties and successes.

-However, open communication will not ensure that you get the opportunity to talk to them about alcohol, and only direct conversations will be able to give them the skills they may need.
+However, open communication will not ensure that you get the opportunity to talk to them about alcohol and marijuana.
+Only direct conversations will give them the skills they need.
+Your input about risks and strategies coupled with your understanding of their beliefs will act as important protective factors throughout their college experience.